ansible/product-demos/docs/infrastructure/azure_mysql_server.md

 # Objective

-Demostrate how anisble can be used to provision a RHEL VM in the Azure Cloud
+Demostrate how anisble can be used to provision a MySQL server and Database in the Azure Cloud

 # What business problem is solved?

 - **speed to market**:
-reducing human time to provision VMs
+reducing human time to provision a database
 - **reduce human error**:
 standardize and automation a complex set of steps to reduce human errors
 - **reduce complexity**: